jonasweinschuetz/data_science_projekt/README.md

 ### Directories

-- __data__: contains the cleaned and transformed datasets used during data analysis as well as the raw data collected at the begining of our journey
+- [data](https://github.com/jonasweinschuetz/data_science_projekt/tree/main/data): contains the cleaned and transformed datasets used during data analysis as well as the raw data collected at the begining of our journey
-- __data_acquisition__: a collection of scripts used to collect the raw data
+- [data_acquisition](https://github.com/jonasweinschuetz/data_science_projekt/tree/main/data_acquisition): a collection of scripts used to collect the raw data
-- __data_cleaning__: a collection of scripts used to clean and transform the raw data, the main work is done by the *open-mensa-json-to-pandas-csv.py* script
+- [data_cleaning](https://github.com/jonasweinschuetz/data_science_projekt/tree/main/data_cleaning): a collection of scripts used to clean and transform the raw data, the main work is done by the *open-mensa-json-to-pandas-csv.py* script
-- __app.py__ and __pages__: files that belong to the dash application call this directory their home, *app.py* is the main script that launches the dash web app
+- [app.py](https://github.com/jonasweinschuetz/data_science_projekt/blob/main/app.py) and [pages](https://github.com/jonasweinschuetz/data_science_projekt/tree/main/pages): files that belong to the dash application call this directory their home, *app.py* is the main script that launches the dash web app
-- __presentation+poster__: files related to the visualization of our findings, this includes the presentation slides and the poster
+- [presentation+poster](https://github.com/jonasweinschuetz/data_science_projekt/tree/main/presentation_and_poster): files related to the visualization of our findings, this includes the presentation slides and the poster